 Use the embed code to add this interactive map to your own website or blog (on Wordpress, choose "html"-mode, not "visual").

-Green Map System, which is based near this program, is looking forward to meeting with the Urban Park Rangers and their Manhattan Ranger Conservation Corps participants this Spring.
+Green Map System, which is based near this program, met with the Urban Park Rangers and their Manhattan Ranger Conservation Corps participants this Spring in a workshop setting.
 We are also looking forward to extending our work with NYC Dept of Parks - yes, there have been Green Maps made in and about several of our 1,700 parks, some by Carlos Martinez, our long-time friend, staff member and now Board member as well as Deputy Director of NYC Parks GreenThumb .
 We love NYC parks!

 - Wed, 27 Dec 2017 20:49:36 GMT